 Global vs local: Time to reframe the debate

-Longitude’s third thought leadership event explored how multinationals should tackle the global vs local conundrum.
+In 2016, Longitude hosted a thought leadership event to explore how multinationals should tackle the global vs local conundrum.
 The answer from our panel discussion was clear-cut: this is not an either/or debate.
 To be successful, CMOs must strive for that all-important balance.

 Among marketers, it is a truth universally acknowledged that when it comes to thought leadership, consistency rules.
 Speaking with one voice – strategically, thematically, verbally – creates a powerful cumulative impression.
 Clients are reassured that their experience will be the same the world over; the brand is bolstered by content that continually reinforces its values.